 - An application with more than one missing document is automatically rejected

-- No applications submitted after a grant cycle deadline will be reviewed for that cycle
+- No applications submitted after midnight of the grant cycle deadline will be reviewed for that cycle

-- For research internships and conferences that take place in the summer, a student should apply for funding before the January 30 or April 10 grant cycle deadline, depending on when the activity starts
+- For research internships and conferences/academic competitions that take place in the summer, a student should apply for funding before the February 10 or April 10 grant cycle deadlines, depending on when the activity starts

-- Applications submitted during the summer (i.e. after April 10) will be reviewed after the first grant cycle deadline of the next academic year, if the proposed activity occurs after grant cycle 1 review period
+- Applications submitted during the summer (i.e. after April 10) will be reviewed after the first grant cycle deadline of the next fiscal year

 Policies on Research Ethics

 All research and creative work must abide by AUC's research and academic integrity policies.

 Research involving humans must abide by the ethics for research with human participants.
 If you are publishing research involving human participants, you need approval from the Institutional Review Board (IRB), prior to collecting data.
 For undergraduates, the IRB application has to be submitted by their faculty instructor or advisor.

 Types of Grants

 Two types of co-curricular research activity may be, currently, funded by the Undergraduate Research Program.